individkid/sidegeo/README.md

     * Configure -- open dialog to decorate plane's facets
     * Hyperlink -- jump through facet to another space
     * Execute -- call Haskell function attached to facet
+    * Draw -- draw on facet with traditional stylus
+  * Stylus -- what Draw motion does
+    * Segment -- draw segment between two clicks
+    * Path -- draw end to end segments between clicks
+    * Polygon -- drag segment to triangle to polygon
+    * Blur -- drag across curve to blur or sharpen
+    * Smooth -- drag across curve to smooth or sharpen
+    * Widen -- drag across curve to widen or narrow
+    * Fill -- drag across curve to fill or hollow
+    * Bright -- drag across curve to brighten or darken
+    * Color -- drag across curve to rotate color wheel

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.
 The names supplied in --time --start commands have file scope shared by --branch and --jump files.